Westport, Connecticut: History

 The Town of Westport was officially incorporated on May 28, 1835, with lands from Fairfield, Weston and Norwalk.
 Daniel Nash led 130 people of Westport in the petitioning of the Town of Fairfield for Westport's incorporation.
 The driving force behind the petition was to assist their seaport's economic viability that was being undermined by neighboring towns' seaports.
-For several decades after that, Westport was a prosperous agricultural community, distinguishing itself as the leading onion-growing center in the U.S. Blight caused the collapse of Westport's onion industry, leading to mills and factories replacing agriculture as the town's economic engine.
+For several decades after that, Westport was a prosperous agricultural community, distinguishing itself as the leading onion-growing center in the U.S. In addition, Westport became a shipping center in part to transport onions to market.
+Blight caused the collapse of Westport's onion industry, leading to mills and factories replacing agriculture as the town's economic engine.

-Agriculture was Westport's first major industry.
-By the 19th century, Westport had become a shipping center in part to transport onions to market.

 Starting around 1910 the town experienced a cultural expansion.
 During this period artists, musicians, and authors such as F. Scott Fitzgerald moved to Westport to be free from the commuting demands experienced by business people.
 The roots of Westport's reputation as an arts center can be traced back to this period during which it was known as a "creative heaven."

 In the 20th century, a combination of industrialization and popularity among New Yorkers attracted to fashionable Westport—which had attracted many artists and writers—resulted in farmers selling off their land.
 Westport changed from a community of farmers to a suburban development.

-In the 1950s through to the 1970s, New Yorkers relocating from the city to the suburbs discovered Westport's culture of artists, musicians and authors.
+From the 1950s through the 1970s, New Yorkers relocating from the city to the suburbs discovered Westport's culture of artists, musicians and authors.
 The population grew rapidly, assisted by the ease of commuting to New York City and back again to rolling hills and the "natural beauty of the town."
 By this time Westport had "chic New York-type fashion shopping" and a school system with a good reputation, both factors contributing to the growth.